The Book, Unfolded (Part 1)

 Right after the turn of the 21st century, when online publishing (particularly the rise of blogs) meant that there was similarly both a market and a marketplace for quickly produced content with broad appeal, the personal essay experienced a new golden age.
 This time, a sudden proliferation in the written vernacular was facilitated by the “invisible hand of the page-view economy,” as Jia Tolentino describes it in her 2018 article for the New Yorker, “The Personal-Essay Boom Is Over.”

-The rise of the written vernacular in the 16th century had some wonderful consequences, including new literary styles and a wider range of information available to be shared.
+The rise of the written vernacular in 16th century Europe had some wonderful consequences, including new literary styles and a wider range of information available to be shared.
 But it also led to increased social and political fragmentation and new-found power struggles.
 Montaigne, for example, wrote his own gently funny essays about everyday life against a backdrop of gruesomely bloody battles between Protestants and Catholics in France that extended beyond his lifetime.

 As Hara points out, a common assumption at the turn of the latest century has been that digital and print media form a kind of competitive binary, not a continuum.
 Arguably, that assumption may have limited our ability to understand what kinds of challenges the Internet — itself a kind of library — might actually present.
 Looking at it from a greater distance, the main challenge the Internet presented to us may not have been toward the printed book, specifically, but rather to our greater social fabric and sense of shared community.
 With this in mind, it’s worth rethinking how we approach our understanding of the printed book in the 21st century and how we consider its future.
 The ramifications of the ways in which different types of information are able to spread as a consequence of new media forms is something that deserves our critical attention.